yashdarjimilestone/prefect-test/README.md

 ### 9. Start a Worker

+You have two options for running your worker:

+#### Option A: Run the Worker Locally (for development/testing)

-Start a worker that will poll for and execute flow runs.
+Start a worker that will poll for and execute flow runs on your local machine.
 Run this in a new terminal as it will run continuously:

 ```bash
 # Option 1: Run directly in the terminal